Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: Introduction

 Our GMBP condition captures this insight and generalizes existing conditions, placed on how preferences and priorities relate, known to guarantee that DA is efficient, such as \cite{salonen2018mutually}'s single peakedness, \cite{clark2006uniqueness}'s no crossing condition or \cite{reny2021simple}'s student-oriented preferences.\footnote{\cite{clark2006uniqueness} originally solely focused on the uniqueness of stable matching in one-to-one two-sided matching but \cite{salonen2018mutually} show that his condition also ensures that DA is efficient (and that TTC yields the same outcome as DA).}

-The trade-off between efficiency and envyfreeness is conceptually connected to the issue of uniqueness of stable matchings which has been explored in one-to-one two-sided markets \citep{alcalde1994exchange, eeckhout2000uniqueness,clark2006uniqueness, niederle2009decentralized, legros2010co, romero2013acyclicity,lee2014efficiency, gutin2021unique}.
+The trade-off between efficiency and envyfreeness is conceptually connected to the issue of uniqueness of stable matchings which has been explored in one-to-one two-sided markets \citep{alcalde1994exchange, eeckhout2000uniqueness,clark2006uniqueness, niederle2009decentralized, legros2010co, romero2013acyclicity,lee2014efficiency, gutin2023unique}.
 Intuitively, given the lattice structure of stable matchings \citep{knuth1997stable}, uniqueness of stable matchings suggests that preferences on both sides (priorities and preferences in the school choice context) are “sufficiently compatible” that starting from one side or the other when using deferred acceptance does not impact the final outcome.
-Methodologically, our procedure of removing irrelevant choices of students to define the simplified market, is related to the simplification of \cite{gutin2021unique}.
+Methodologically, our procedure of removing irrelevant choices of students to define the simplified market, is related to the matching problem reduction of \cite{gutin2023unique}.
 The main difference is that our simplification process only removes irrelevant choices from students' preferences and update schools' priorities accordingly.
 We do not remove irrelevant students for schools, because doing so impedes efficiency.

-Though uniqueness of stable matchings does not in itself guarantee efficiency (in a school choice context) nor the equivalence between DA and TTC, we argue in Section 4 that most existing conditions that have been identified to imply uniqueness rely, in their definition or their proof, on some form of mutually best pairs condition.
+Though uniqueness of stable matchings does not in itself guarantee efficiency (in a school choice context) nor the equivalence between DA and TTC, we argue in Section \ref{relevance} that most existing conditions that have been identified to imply uniqueness rely, in their definition or their proof, on some form of mutually best pairs condition.
 They therefore, once appropriately extended to one-to-many matching contexts, also imply that DA is efficient.
-This connects the two strands of the literature.
+Our proposition \ref{multiple} makes this connection between the two strands of the literature precise: our GMBP condition characterizes all the environments for which there is a unique stable matching \textit{and} this stable matching is efficient.

+The rest of the paper is organised as follows.
+Section \ref{sec:model} describes our model.
+Section \ref{sec:gmbp} introduces our GMBP condition, shows how it generalizes earlier conditions based on the same idea, and establishes our main theoretical results.
+Section \ref{relevance} then revisits stylized environments used in the literature to explore to what extent our condition captures a larger set of those.
+Section \ref{sec:simulation} does the same using numerical simulations instead.
+So, the question is no longer whether ``all environments of a specific kind" meet the condition but ``what fraction of environments of a specific kind" meets the condition.
+Section \ref{sec:conclusion} concludes.